coltoncwilliams/Arduino-Iot-Robot/README.md

 # Arduino-Iot-Robot
 ### This project documents a fun little robot with an OLED face that says whatever you want.
-It has a servo steering in the front and DC motor to drive, with an Arduino Nano 33 iot for brains
+It has a servo steering in the front and DC motor to drive, with an Arduino Nano 33 iot for brains using the Adafruit GFX and WiFiNINA libraries

 The nano is attached to a breadboard for easy connection to the motors and display.
 The DC motor is attached to pin 4 with a PNP transister for more current, servo to pin 9, and display to A4 and A5.
 There is also a 4 AA battery pack on the back, connected to vin and ground pins for enough cuurent, as shown below:
 ![Top](./media/top.jpg)